Waxes for Specialized ApplicationsIGI's wax experts provide scientific advisory services to dozens of industries

 Crude scale and paraffin waxes reduce the evaporation of solvents prolonging their efficiency.

-Low melt paraffin and crude scale waxes are used in physiotherapy to provide heat to an injured area.
-Waxes permit a greater release of heat for a longer period than water, completely surrounds the part being treated and the patient does not need to remain in a fixed position.
+Low melt paraffin and crude scale waxes are used in physiotherapy treatments to provide heat to an injured area and aid in recovery.
+Waxes permit a greater release of heat for a longer period than water, completely surround the area being treated and the patient does not need to remain in a fixed position.
+Also used in at-home therapy kits.

 Road Marking Paint